alvindivina08/LinkedIn-Auto-Uncheck/README.md

 ## License

-This project is licensed under the MIT License.
-Because who needs more rules, right?
+This project is licensed under the MIT License, ensuring it’s free and open for anyone to use.